import tensorflow as tf

 """

-Convert coefficients and feature names into a readable equation.
+Convert coefficients and feature names into a human-readable equation string.

 Parameters